 Each student must have verification of current CPR training.
 Certification must be renewed annually in May for eligibility through May of the following year.
-CPR certification must be renewed annually regardless of the expiration date on the holder's CPR card (most cards are issued for a two-year period).
-A new CPR card must be submitted to the Student Service Office by June 15th.
+CPR certification must be renewed annually regardless of the expiration date on the holder's CPR card (most cards are issued for a two-year period.

-The only CPR re-certification accepted is American Heart Association - Healthcare Provider - infant/child/adult.
+The only CPR certification and re-certification accepted is American Heart Association - Healthcare Provider - infant/child/adult.